 Gap years are a brilliant way to have fun, experiences new things and unwind.
 But sometimes it is also enriching and considerate to visit historical landmarks of important events.
-As this month marks the 100th anniversary of the Great War, we at The Gap Year Travel Guide thought it would be important to highlight the various sites relating to the conflict that one may wish to visit during a gap year in Europe.
+With 2018 marking 100 years of the end of the World War One, The Gap Year Travel Guide thought it would be important to highlight the various sites relating to the conflict that one may wish to visit during a gap year in Europe.

 The Battle of the Somme is perhaps the most well known of the offensives that occurred during World War One.
 Sadly, this is due to the massive human devastation that was caused, which is estimated at over 1,000,000 deaths or serious casualties.